New top-secret 'Surface' will change the way we look at computing

 billion company he co-founded 32 years ago, and will move full time

 into philanthropy.
+But

 before he leaves, Gates has a few more high-tech projects to finish.